 - An extremely busy and hectic schedule that leaves barely anytime for homework help.

-With the imbalances of too little and too much attention, students in the UK are confused and ask themselves: should I listen to my teacher or my parents?
+With the imbalances of too little and too much attention, students are confused and ask themselves: should I listen to my teacher or my parents?

 The answer is clear: teachers know best.

 Schoolteachers have attended university and are trained to deal with your child's needs.
 They also can identify when a parent is overly concerned with their children's academic skills.
 An educated teacher knows that this is poison for the pupil's school career.

 On the other hand, there is an ongoing debate around homework.
 Many believe that the student should not have homework because he/she should have done all of their schoolwork during class time.
 While those on the other side of the debate strongly believe that homework demonstrates that child is learning and doing work.

 If you are a parent who constantly questions the efficiency of the education system or have a child who is on the brink of dropping out of school, the perfect solution is hiring a private tutor who will provide supplemental guidance and empower your child to succeed!